Analogy-Angle II

 Stevenson, C.E., ter Veen, M., Choenni, R., van der Maas, H.L. and Shutova, E., 2023.
 Do large language models solve verbal analogies like children do?. arXiv preprint arXiv:2310.20384.

 Sourati, Z., Ilievski, F. and Sommerauer, P., 2024.
 ARN: A Comprehensive Framework and Dataset for Analogical Reasoning on Narratives.
-To appear in TACL.
+TACL.

 Ushio, A., Espinosa-Anke, L., Schockaert, S. and Camacho-Collados, J., 2022, March.
 BERT is to NLP what AlexNet is to CV: Can Pre-Trained Language Models Identify Analogies?.
 In ACL 2022 Workshop on Commonsense Representation and Reasoning.